Experience photos and stories from inside Georgia's Andersonville Prison, one of the most brutal prisoner of war camps

 Aside from a sheer lack of space, the overcrowding caused a host of other problems, ranging from things like a lack of food and water (the leading cause of death among the prisoners was starvation) as well as clothing to severe issues like disease outbreak.

 “Can This Be Hell?”

 Andersonville Prison was frequently undersupplied with food and fresh water, as the Confederacy placed a higher priority on feeding their soldiers than their prisoners.
 Emaciated, the prisoners then wasted away.

 Those who didn’t die from starvation often contracting scurvy from vitamin deficiencies.
 Those who didn’t contract scurvy were often subjected to dysentery, hookworms, or typhoid from the contaminated water at the camp.

 Those who managed to scrape by, surviving starvation or poisoning from the water were likely to die from exposure, as the overcrowding and arrival of at least 400 new prisoners a day forced the weakest out of the tents and into the open.

 “As we entered the place, a spectacle met our eyes that almost froze our blood with horror, and made our hearts fail within us,” wrote prisoner Robert H. Kellogg, who entered the camp on May 2, 1864.
 “Before us were forms that had once been active and erect;—stalwart men, now nothing but mere walking skeletons, covered with filth and vermin.
 Many of our men, in the heat and intensity of their feeling, exclaimed with earnestness: ‘Can this be hell?’
 ‘God protect us!'”

-Six months in, the creek banks had eroded, making way for a swamp, which occupied the large central portion of the camp.
+Six months in, the creek banks had eroded, making way for a swamp that occupied the large central portion of the camp.